Negeri Sembilan, Malaysia

 The following shows the residential property transactions in NS over the last few years:

-The purchase restrictions of properties by foreigners in this state is similar to that of Kuala Lumpur, which is a minimum purchase price of RM1 million, as the state government hasn't imposed any additional curbs and taxes besides those of the Federal government.
-The popular property investment hotspots here are mainly limited to Bandar Sri Sendayan, Port Dickson, Putra Nilai, and Seremban 2.
+Similar to Kuala Lumpur, the state imposes a minimum purchase price of RM1 million for property acquisitions by foreigners.
+No additional curbs or taxes have been implemented at the state level beyond those established by the Federal government.
+The main property investment hotspots within NS are Bandar Sri Sendayan, Port Dickson, Putra Nilai, and Seremban 2.

-In December 2018, the Malaysia Vision Valley 2.0 (MVV 2.0) was officially launched.
-MVV 2.0 is a development plan that spans across 379,087 acres (153,411 hectares) of land covering districts of Port Dickson and Seremban aiming to position these areas as extensions of Greater Kuala Lumpur.
-MVV 2.0 is part of the National Physical Plan (NPP), where it has been identified as one of the 17 Promoted Development Zones to be given priority at national level, according to the Master Developer for the project, Sime Darby Property Berhad's press release.
-It is also said that MVV 2.0 is formed to serve as an economic catalyst for the 11th Malaysia Plan (11MP).
+December 2018 marked a pivotal moment for NS with the official launch of the Malaysia Vision Valley 2.0 (MVV 2.0).
+This expansive development plan, covering 379,087 acres (153,411 hectares) across the Port Dickson and Seremban districts, aims to extend the scope of Greater Kuala Lumpur.
+MVV 2.0, as part of the National Physical Plan (NPP), has been designated as one of the 17 Promoted Development Zones to receive national-level priority, as disclosed in a press release from Sime Darby Property Berhad, the project's master developer.
+MVV 2.0 is poised to act as an economic catalyst for the 11th Malaysia Plan (11MP).